 Opening Day: Through the Eyes of a First year Camper

-Meyer, 9, was one of the first of the 311 campers to arrive for June Camp, wearing a retro 1984 Falling Creek shirt that his father, Todd, wore during his time as a camper.
+Meyer Thompson, 9, was one of the first of the 311 campers to arrive for June Camp, wearing a retro 1984 Falling Creek shirt that his father, Todd Thompson, wore during his time as a camper.
 Meyer represents the experience that many first-time campers face as they dropped off in this new world filled with anxiety and exhilaration.

 He immediately wanted to save the top bunk for a friend from back home in Louisiana.
 Like many campers, Meyer started his journey off shy but quickly found his voice as he joined the other campers in an intense game of Warrior Ball.
 He shouted from the sidelines, calling for his peers to target the counselors in the game.
 During cabin meetings, the counselors Bryce and Mason established rules and consequences and introduced aspects of the Falling Creek code.
 The campers took turns writting the cabin's agreed upon expectations for conduct.
 When it was Meyer’s turn to define a rule, he suggested that campers do not go through other campers’ trunks.